connorl42/AlienGameRepo/checkins.md

 ## Week 3 Summary (10/13/2025)
 ### This week I worked on:

 This week I began to build the preliminary architecture for my Player Stats.
-I built a genreal HP script that will serve as the parent class later to the Player HP script and all the enemy Stat scripts.
+I built a general HP script that will serve as the parent class later to the Player HP script and all the enemy Stat scripts.

 ### This week I learned:

-This week I learned the basics of the built-in UI editor in Unreal and how to visially display inforamtion from scripts on the UI, such as player stats.
+This week I learned the basics of the built-in UI editor in Unreal and how to visually display inforamtion from scripts on the UI, such as player stats.
 I also started a custom 3rd person camera script.

 ### My successes this week were: